 Still have spaces?

-If you still have spaces, it’s likely they are either non-printing characters or a non-breaking spaces.
-Apply the following transformations before the space removal steps detailed above.
+If you still have spaces, it’s likely they are either non-printing characters or non-breaking spaces.
+Apply the following transformations before apply the fxTrim function.

 Remove non-printing characters with clean